goose3/goose3/docs/source/quickstart.rst

     with Goose(config) as g:
         pass

-Or if there are few changes:
+Or if there are only a few changes:
 ::

     from goose3 import Goose